 Do you want to keep your mind healthy?
-Of course, you do!
-But, it’s not that easy.
-That’s why occasionally, you may wish to seek inpatient mental health treatment.
+Of course you do!
+But it’s not that easy.
+That’s why, occasionally, you may wish to seek inpatient mental health treatment.
 There are a lot of habits that can damage your mental health and make you less productive.
-In this post, we will talk about some of those habits and avoid them and live a happier life with a healthier brain.
+In this post, we will talk about some of those habits, avoid them, and live a happier life with a healthier brain.

 1. Spamming Your Brain with Television

-People spend an average of five hours a day in front of the television.
+People spend an average of five hours daily in front of the television.
 When you sit through entire episodes or seasons without any breaks, you “spam your brain.”
 The more time you spend watching TV, the less productive and creative you’ll become.

 While it may be difficult to stop watching your favorite show, try setting some limits for yourself, like only watching one episode per night before bedtime so that you get enough sleep.
 Spending more time in front of your television may also stress you more than help you calm down.